dcoai/nftables/examples/README.md

-# NFTex Examples
+# NFTables Examples

-This directory contains practical examples demonstrating how to use NFTex for common nftables operations.
+This directory contains practical examples demonstrating how to use NFTables for common nftables operations.

 ## Prerequisites

-Before running these examples, ensure the NFTex port binary has the required capability:
+Before running these examples, ensure the NFTables port binary has the required capability:

 ```bash
 sudo setcap cap_net_admin=ep priv/port_nftables